 The Tree troll is actually a part of a much larger ink drawing which I put together in the seventies.
 During this period I was studying Nordic illustrative artists such as John Bower, Einar Norelius, Elsa Beskow, Jenny Nyström, Robert Högfeldt, Tove Jansson and several others

-Portrait of my mother, made in 1974 when we were living in Vaxholm just before I moved to Stockholm
+Portrait of my mother, made in 1974 when we were living in Vaxholm.

-Just some fancy scribble titled "Welcome to romance land!"
+And below is some fancy srcribble titled 'Welcome to romance land!'

 Home of the old ones is what I call this one.
-It´s a pencil drawing of my grandparents home which I made on assignment by my mother.
-The motive displays the living room quarters as they appeared shortly before the house was emptied and before dear old grandma moved away to live as a widow near the city center
+It´s a pencil drawing of my grandparents' home which I made by assignment from my mother in 1974

-This is an old house outside the town of Vaxholm where I was living in the early seventies
+This is an summer cottage outside the town of Vaxholm where I was living in the early seventies

-And here is a building vastly inspired by one Mothers of Invention
+And here is a building inspired by Mothers of Invention

 An unexpected nocturnal visitor

-In the midst of the darkest woods there hides a cottage...
+In the midst of the darkling woods there hides a cottage...